 Short Answer

-Both the model and the market expect the next Millennium Prize to be awarded before 2035, with no compelling evidence of mispricing.
+Both the model and the market overwhelmingly agree that the next Millennium Prize will be awarded before 2035, with only minor residual uncertainty.

 1. Executive Verdict